24 Flint Restaurants to Whet Your Appetite

 Redwood Steakhouse & Brewery

-As the first microbrewery and restaurant in Flint and Genesee County, Redwood Steakhouse & Brewery on Gateway Center offers an upscale food experience in a casual atmosphere.
+As the first microbrewery and restaurant in Flint and Genesee County, Redwood Steakhouse & Brewery offers an upscale food experience in a casual atmosphere.

 Redwood Brewing Co. has been making award-winning brews since 1996, and you can get a taste with your meal.

 The food menu includes wild game, a raw bar, mesquite grill, wood-fired pizza, and fusion sushi.
-You can order cocktails and wine as well.
+You can order cocktails and wine too.

 Tenacity Brewing

-Located in an old fire station in downtown, Tenacity Brewing on Grand Traverse St. gives you the chance to taste creative beers.
+Located in an old fire station downtown, Tenacity Brewing gives customers a chance to taste creative beers.
 A variety is available on tap — lagers, stouts, ales, and more.
-The brewer makes hard ciders, root beer, and kombucha too.
+The brewer makes hard ciders, root beer, and kombucha, too.

-Additionally, a small food menu is available, as is seasonal outdoor seating that overlooks the Flint River.
+Additionally, a small food menu is available, and guests can enjoy a meal with a view on seasonal outdoor seating that overlooks the Flint River.

 Applewood at Second & Saginaw

-Also in the Entertainment District, Applewood at Second & Saginaw is actually an upscale teaching restaurant at Mott Community College.
+Located in Flint’s Entertainment District, Applewood at Second & Saginaw is actually an upscale teaching restaurant at Mott Community College.
 The modern, sleek classroom is operated by talented students who make beautiful baked goods and a variety of dishes to suit every palate.

-Since it gives students the opportunity to learn and gain real-world experience, it’s one of the most distinct local Flint restaurants where you can eat.
+Since it allows students to learn and gain real-world experience, it’s one of the most distinct local restaurants to dine at.

 Cork on Saginaw

-The most attractive menu, though, is the list of more than 100 wines from across the globe.
-You can attend a wine tasting event (starring an automated wine dispensary with a rotation of eight red and white wines) or arrange a private tasting.
+The most attractive menu, though, depending on tastes, is the list of more than 100 wines from across the globe.
+Customers can attend a wine tasting event or arrange a private tasting to sample from the spectrum of flavors.

 Sauce Italian American Kitchen

-Another downtown Flint Michigan restaurant in the Entertainment District, Sauce Italian American Kitchen on Saginaw St. serves breakfast, lunch, and dinner in a historic bank building.
+Another downtown restaurant in the Entertainment District, Sauce Italian American Kitchen, serves breakfast, lunch, and dinner in a historic bank building.

-The kitchen takes inspiration for its dishes from experiences at friends’, families’, and farm restaurants’ tables across the state.
+The kitchen takes inspiration for its dishes from experiences with friends, families, and farm restaurant tables across the state.
 Every dish has Italian roots but is infused with local ingredients and flavors.

-However, there’s more to Sauce than the main dining room.
-The owners run The Federal Coffee House (in the Hilton Garden Inn Flint Downtown) with the goal to brew the best coffee possible.
+There’s more to Sauce than just the main dining room.
+The owners run The Federal Coffee House (in the Hilton Garden Inn Flint Downtown) with the goal of brewing the best coffee possible.

 The Simmer Rooftop Lounge (also in the Flint Michigan hotel) is an open-air, seasonal rooftop bar that serves farm-to-table bites and crafted cocktails.